-15.2 PERFORMANCE EVALUATIONS
+15.2.
+Performance Evaluations

+- a.
+Employees shall be given an opportunity to read and sign formal performance evaluations prior to the placement of such material in their personnel file.
+The employee shall receive a copy of the performance evaluation. - b.
+When negative ratings or comments occur on an employee's performance evaluation, just cause shall be demonstrated on the evaluation report.

+15.3.
+Letters of Reprimand

 a.
-Each supervisor shall be given an opportunity to read and sign formal performance evaluations prior to the placement of such material in his/her personnel file.
-The supervisor shall receive a copy of the performance evaluation.

-b.
-When negative ratings or comments occur on a supervisors' performance evaluation, just cause shall be demonstrated on the evaluation report.

-15.3 REPRIMANDS

-a.
-Each supervisor shall be given an opportunity to read and sign formal letters of reprimand prior to the placement of such material in his/her personnel file.
-The supervisor shall receive a copy of the letter of reprimand.
-A "letter of reprimand" is a written censure of a supervisor.
-Letters of reprimand shall be given only for just cause.
+Employees shall be given an opportunity to read and sign formal letters of reprimand prior to the placement of such material in their personnel file.
+The employee shall receive a copy of the letter of reprimand.
+A "letter of reprimand" is

-b.
-Adverse statements prepared by supervisors and management shall not be included in a supervisors official departmental personnel file unless a copy is provided to the supervisor.

-c.
-An employee may grieve whether a formal letter of reprimand was given for just cause through to Step 3 of the grievance procedure of the Agreement.
-Letters of reprimand are not arbitrable and the grievant shall not have the right to refer the matter to binding arbitration.

-d.
-If SEIU is not satisfied with the County's third step decision concerning an alleged violation of Subsection a., above, SEIU, with fourteen (14) calendar days of receipts of the decision, may request mediation of the grievance.
-The parties may jointly agree to non-bind mediation of the grievance.
+- a written censure of an employee.
+Letters of reprimand shall be given only for just cause. - b.
+Adverse statements prepared by supervisors and management shall not be included in an employee's official departmental personnel file unless a copy is provided to the employee. - c.
+An employee may grieve whether a formal letter of reprimand was given for just cause through to Step 2 of the grievance procedure of the Agreement.
+Letters of reprimand are not arbitrable and the grievant shall not have the right to refer the matter to binding arbitration. - d.
+If SEIU is not satisfied with the County's second (2nd) step decision, SEIU, with fourteen (14) calendar days of receipts of the decision, may request mediation of the grievance.
+The parties may agree to non-bind mediation of the grievance.
 If the parties so agree, they shall utilize and abide by the rules of the State Mediation and Conciliation Service.
-The cost of such mediation, if any, shall be equally divided.

-e.
-If an employee receives a letter of reprimand and no subsequent disciplinary action has been taken by the County during the following two (2) years, the employee may request removal of that letter of reprimand from his/her personnel file.
+The cost of such mediation, if any, shall be equally divided. - e.
+If an employee receives a letter of reprimand and no subsequent disciplinary action has been taken by the County during the following two (2) years, the employee may request removal of that letter of reprimand from their personnel file.
 Such request for removal shall not be unreasonably denied.
 Denials of such requests are not arbitrable.
 The Union shall not have the right to refer the matter to binding arbitration.

-15.4 AUTOMATIC RESIGNATION
+15.4.
+Automatic Resignation

-a.
-If an employee fails to report to his/her worksite, and/or has given no notification to his/her appointing authority or direct supervisor, the employee shall be considered absent without leave.
+- a.
+If an employee fails to report to their worksite, and/or has given no notification to the appointing authority or direct supervisor, the employee shall be considered absent without leave.
 If an employee is absent without leave for five (5) consecutive workdays, such employee shall be considered to have voluntarily resigned from County service.
 A notice of automatic resignation shall be sent by certified mail to the employee's last known address.
-The last known address shall be deemed to be that address which is within the personnel file of the employee within the department to which he/she is assigned.

-b.
-If the employee desires to retain his/her employment with the County, the employee is required to submit a written statement to his/her appointing authority explaining to the satisfaction of the appointing authority the reasons for the absence and stating that he/she desires to return to his/her employment on a specific date or to request a leave of absence (LOA).
-If the employee fails to submit such a written statement to the appointing authority within five (5) work days after the notice as defined in Subsection-a. above has been mailed to the employee, such failure shall constitute an automatic voluntary resignation from County service.
+The last known address shall be deemed to be that address which is entered in the County's payroll system. - b.
+If the employee desires to retain their employment with the County, the employee is required to submit a written statement to their appointing authority explaining to the satisfaction of the appointing authority the reasons for the absence and stating that they desire to return to their employment on a specific date or to request a leave of absence (LOA).
+If the employee fails to submit such a written statement to the appointing authority within five (5) work days after the notice has been mailed to the employee, such failure shall constitute an automatic voluntary resignation from County service. - c.

-c.
 The written statement of the employee (see above) must be either personally handed to the appointing authority or delivered to the appointing authority by certified mail return receipt requested.